Flood Warning issued for Murray, Whitfield by NWS - NewsBreak

 Flood Warning issued for Murray, Whitfield by NWS

-Effective: 2021-09-02 06:17:00 EDT Expires: 2021-09-02 09:55:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-09-01 19:42:00 EDT Expires: 2021-09-02 09:55:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Additional information is available at weather.gov/atlanta.
-Target Area: Murray; Whitfield Forecast flooding changed to Minor severity for the following rivers in Georgia Conasauga River near Eton affecting Whitfield and Murray Counties.
-Forecast flooding changed to Minor severity The Flood Warning continues for the Conasauga River near Eton. * Until late this morning. * At 6:00 AM EDT Thursday the stage was 14.7 feet. * Flood stage is 12 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage this afternoon and continue falling to 1.9 feet tomorrow afternoon. * Impact...At 14.7 feet, Minor flooding continues in the woodlands pasture and fields along the river...upstream and downstream from the gage on Georgia Highway 286 or Dawnville Road.alerts.weather.gov
+Target Area: Murray; Whitfield The Flood Warning is extended for the following rivers in Georgia Conasauga River near Eton affecting Whitfield and Murray Counties.
+The Flood Warning continues for the following rivers in Georgia Coahulla Creek near Keiths Mill near Dalton affecting Whitfield County.
+Armuchee Creek near Armuchee affecting Floyd County.
+The Flood Warning is now in effect until late tomorrow morning The Flood Warning continues for the Conasauga River near Eton. * Until late tomorrow morning. * At 7:00 PM EDT Wednesday the stage was 13.8 feet and slowly rising. * Flood stage is 12 feet. * Minor flooding is occurring and minor flooding is forecast to continue. * Forecast...The river is expected to rise to a crest of 14 feet tonight.
+It will then fall below flood stage Thursday morning. * Impact...At 14 feet, Minor flooding continues to expand into the woodlands, pasture and fields along the river, upstream and downstream from the gage on Georgia Highway 286 or Dawnville Road.alerts.weather.gov

 Comments / 0